jeffro256/carrot/src/carrot_raw.md

 #### Janus Attack Resistance

-There is no algorithm that, without knowledge of the recipient's private view key <code>k<sub>v</sub></code>, allows a sender to construct an enote using two or more non-integrated addresses which successfully passes the enote scan process when the two addresses where derived from the same account, but fails when the addresses are unrelated.
+There is no algorithm that, without knowledge of the recipient's private view key <code>k<sub>v</sub></code>, allows a sender to construct an enote using two or more honestly-derived non-integrated addresses which successfully passes the enote scan process when the two addresses where derived from the same account, but fails when the addresses are unrelated.

 More concretely, it is computationally intractable, without knowledge of the recipient's private view key <code>k<sub>v</sub></code>, to construct an external enote which successfully passes the enote scan process such that the recipient's computed nominal address spend pubkey <code>K<sub>s</sub><sup>j</sup>' = K<sub>o</sub> - k<sub>g</sub><sup>o</sup> G - k<sub>t</sub><sup>o</sup> T</code> does not match the shared secret <code>K<sub>d</sub> = NormalizeX(8 r K<sub>v</sub><sup>j</sup>')</code> for some sender-chosen `r`.
 This narrowed statement makes the informal assumption that using the address view spend pubkey for the Diffie-Hellman exchange and nominally recomputing its correct address spend pubkey leaves no room for a Janus attack.